 All residents said that they received good support and said that the staff were very kind to them.
 Throughout the inspection the staff were very respectful of the residents and were very skilled at encouraging the residents to be independent.
 The centre was warm and clean and was very homely.
-It was decorated with the residents belongings, personal items and photographs.
+The residents bedrooms were decorated beautifully in line with their personal taste.
+The centre was decorated with the residents belongings, personal items and photographs.
 There was a lovely atmosphere throughout the day and the residents were very welcoming to the inspector.